gokulkrh/amfoss-tasks/README.md

 3. Google Scraping using Ruby

   Here I used the inspector window of the browser to find the HTML class of the title and url of the search results.
 Using Nokogiri I parsed two consecutive search results page and displays the first ten results in text format.

+5.Get it using javascript:

+I designed a basic webpage using html.
+I went through github's grapql api's documentation and watched several youtube videos to make the queries.
+I also had to get a personal access token from github so that I can authorize my requests.
+My webpage shows the usernam, name, bio and avatarlink of the given user, If no person exists it displays an alert box saying no person exists.
+Also, github has revoked my access token when i uploaded the program.

 6. CLI App using Go: